-“(1) A copy of the lease with lessor; and
+“(1) A copy of the lease with lessor;

+“(2) A description of the real property’s total net rentable area and the portion leased to GALA; and

-“(2) Documentation that the real property tax has been paid.
+“(3) Documentation that the real property tax has been paid.

 “(d) If a proper application has been made, the Chief Financial Officer shall rebate the tax on or before December 31 of the same calendar year in which the tax was paid.

-“(e) The rebate provided by this section shall be available for tax years beginning after September 30, 2024; provided, that during such tax year GALA actually occupies a portion of a building in Square 2837, Lot 0079 that is subject to real property taxation under Chapter 8 of this title pursuant to a signed lease with the lessor of that portion of the building.
+“(e) The rebate provided by this section shall be available for tax years beginning after September 30, 2024; except, that GALA may, on or before September 15, 2025, apply for a rebate of its proportionate share of real property tax that it paid with respect to tax year 2024, and, if a proper application has been made and GALA meets the eligibility criteria provided in this section, the Chief Financial Officer shall rebate such amount on or before December 31, 2025.

 “(f) The rebate provided pursuant to this section shall be in addition to, and not in lieu of, any other tax, financial, or development incentive, or tax credit, or any other type of incentive provided to GALA under any District or federal program.